Twelve autumn poems

 A selection of our favourite poems on autumn, the ‘season of mists and mellow fruitfulness'.

 With leaves turning golden, nights drawing in and fires being lit, autumn is the perfect time to settle down in a comfy chair with some poetry for company.
-Here is a selection of our favourite poems about what John Keats called the ‘season of mists and mellow fruitfulness', including autmnal poems by classic and contemporary poets, including Robert Frost, Emily Brontë and Gillian Clarke.
+Here is a selection of our favourite poems about what John Keats called the ‘season of mists and mellow fruitfulness', including autumnal poems by classic and contemporary poets, including Robert Frost, Emily Brontë and Gillian Clarke.

 Find more brilliant poetry in our edit of the best poetry books.